 To follow up on this breakthrough development, the government has just unveiled plans to further expand the range, and dramatically reduce the cost of, regular direct flights between the TAV-operated Shota Rustaveli Tbilisi airport and destinations in Western Europe, North America, China, India, and Japan.
 The new “Fly to Georgia” program has been presented and discussed this morning at a roundtable involving Georgian and international tourism industry stakeholders, PM Kvirikashvili, Minister of Economic and Sustainable Development Dimitri Kumsishvili, Minister of Finance Nodar Khaduri, and head of the Georgian National Tourism Agency Giorgi Chogovadze.

-The central element of the new program are rebates of up to $500 per passenger arriving in Tbilisi from selected high value destinations.
-The formula for calculating the size of rebate will be based on the cost of ticket and the amount of money spent on Georgian goods and services.
+The central element of the new program are rebates of up to $500 per passenger arriving in Tbilisi from selected high-value destinations.
+The formula for calculating the size of the rebate will be based on the cost of tickets and the amount of money spent on Georgian goods and services.

-Negotiations are currently underway with major European, North American and Asian carriers scrambling to enroll in the program.
-Up to 10 carriers will be selected, based on available estimates of potential impact on passenger traffic and income from tourism.
-Among current frontrunners are American Airlines, British Airways, Air France, Japan Airlines, Air China and Fly Emirates.
+Negotiations are currently underway with major European, North American, and Asian carriers scrambling to enroll in the program.
+Up to 10 carriers will be selected, based on available estimates of the potential impact on passenger traffic and income from tourism.
+Among current frontrunners are American Airlines, British Airways, Air France, Japan Airlines, Air China, and the Fly Emirates.